subvisual/subvisual.com/src/posts/2021-04-30-large-scale-production-in-a-rush-utrust-ico/index.md

-This included things such as: registering the business in Switzerland, where cryptocurrency companies had, at the time, a much better legal infrastructure than other countries; Ensuring all investments were done in a regulated manner, by enforcing a KYC process on every investor.
+This included things such as: registering the business in Switzerland, where cryptocurrency companies had, at the time, a much better legal infrastructure than other countries; Ensuring all investments were done in a regulated manner, by enforcing a KYC process on every investor (which wasn't yet a mandatory step).
 And paying attention to the community, to make the whole process easy for them, as well as look out for potential issues or bad actors.

 As it turns out, history benefited the good guys here.
-Other ICOs that happened around the same time, but didn't follow such a strict protocol went as far as having all their funds freezed.
+Other ICOs that happened around the same time, but didn't follow such a strict protocol went as far as having all their funds frozen.
 And the community also seemed to appreciate our efforts.

 But enough about legal-speak.
 The focus of this post is the tech...